-Major Depressive Disorder
+Treatment for Major Depressive Disorder (Depression)

-Symptoms of Major Depressive Disorder
+Diagnosis of Major Depressive Disorder

-- Fatigue or loss of energy nearly every day.
+- Fatigue or low energy nearly every day.

 - Recurrent thoughts of death (not just a fear of dying), recurrent suicidal thoughts without a specific plan, a suicide attempt, or a specific plan for committing suicide.